 Speaking of Ken Griffin, he spent $54 million opposing the Illinois tax amendment that would have allowed higher tax rates on high-income families.
 It did not pass.
 What are your thoughts?

 He put more money into [ads opposing] the 'Fair Tax' amendment than he would have to pay in additional taxes by paying his fair share.
 I don't blame [the failure of the amendment on] the working-class folks.
 The way that it was even written, it never even said, "This is the 'Fair Tax' amendment."
-And the fact that if you skip the question, that's an automatic no, or that it was just bogged down in legalese—it was made inaccessible.
+And the fact that if you skip the question, that [may be] an automatic no [depending on how the vote totals turn out], or that it was just bogged down in legalese—it was made inaccessible.

 City Council will soon vote on Lightfoot's proposed 2021 budget.
 What role do aldermen play in representing their communities in the budget process?

 Aldermen have a duty to their constituents to make the budget process as participatory and democratic as possible.In terms of City Council, we are in a better position than we have been in a very long time.
 We see aldermen acting independent of the mayor, not being rubber stamps and acting like true legislators, doing their jobs sticking up for their communities—namely the freshmen alderpeople that are United Working Families electeds.

 The city released the results of its budget survey, revealing that the majority of respondents were from the North Side and West Side participation ranked lowest.
 What steps do you think the city can take to reach and listen to West Side communities in the budget process?